tacoapp/help.tacoapp.com/_posts/2013-07-27-github-issues.md

 As shown in the permission screen above, it's still more access than we want.
 We have contacted GitHub to suggest an OAuth access [scope](http://developer.github.com/v3/oauth/#scopes) which may only access Issues.

+## Keyboard shortcut

+While using Taco, press the keyboard shortcut `g gi` (as in "go to GitHub Issues") to open GitHub Issues in a new browser tab.